jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 ## Source SDCARD_CHECK: SD card basic check

-### `File creation / write error`

 !!!
 NOTE
-    Critical error, regular boot not possible
+   All critical errors, normal boot not possible.
+Reduced WebUI is going to be loaded for further diagnostic possibilities or redo firmware update.

+### `File creation / write error`
 A basic check of SD card is performed at boot.
 Failed to create the test file or writing content to the file failed.
 Most likely SD card is defective or not supported.
-Please check for further errors or try another card.
+Please check logs with log viewer in reduced web interface, serial console output or try another card.

+Recommendation: Format or try another card

 ### `File read / CRC verfication error`

-!!!
-NOTE
-    Critical error, regular boot not possible

 A basic check of SD card is performed at boot.
 Failed to read the test file or CRC of read back content failed.
 Most likely SD card is defective.
-Please check for further errors or try another card.
+Please check logs with log viewer in reduced web interface or serial console output for further error indication or try another card.

+Recommendation: Format or try another card

 ### `File delete error`

-!!!
-NOTE
-    Critical error, regular boot not possible

 A basic check of SD card is performed at boot.
 Failed to delelte the test file.
 Most likely SD card is defective.
-Please check for further errors or try another card.
+Please check logs with log viewer in reduced web interface or serial console output for further error indication or try another card.

+Recommendation: Format or try another card

 ### `Folder / File presence failed`

-!!!
-NOTE
-   Critical error, normal boot not possible.
-Reduced WebUI is going to be loaded for further diagnostic possiblities or redo firmware update.

 A basic check of SD card is performed at boot.
 One or more menadatory folder / file are not found on SD card.
-Please check logs with logfile viewer in reduced web interface or serial console output.
+Please check logs with log viewer in reduced web interface or serial console output for further error indication.

+Recommendation: Repeat installation using AI-on-the-edge-device__update__*.zip